UniAP2022/UniAP/README.md

 Ground truth: "scandalized at the idea of such a precious garment being put on before breakfast that very one juliet assured her undaunted and was arrayed in it in spite of obvious disapproval after breakfast they went out".

+Transcript: "skindalised at the idea of such a precious garment being put on before breakfast that bery one duliet asured her undaunted and was a rayed in it in spite of obvious disabroval after breakfast they went out".

 Origin audio + Universal perturbaion (init status: aduliadae, SNR: 22.80):